 Stop multitasking.
 Don’t try and have a text conversation with someone or write a blog post while in the middle of something around the house.
 Attend to your family’s needs first then whatever you want to do.
 Same goes for being with the kids.

 Plan out your day.
 Even if you’re just staying at home, make a plan!
 A to do list, daily routine, list of chores, crafts and activities for the kids, etc. Write it down and plan it out.
 But be flexible!

-Put your fun things in time out.
+Put your distractions in time out.
 If your phone is a problem put it somewhere while you work on other things so you’re not tempted to sit down and scroll.